Skip to main content

 Before joining the diocesan Ministry Support Team in 2022, Jess served at the Lutheran Church of Christ the King in Moorhead for eleven years, first as Office Administrator and Children’s Ministry Director, and then as Director of Children’s Ministry and Christian Education.
 In these roles she managed communications in various media, organized events, recruited and led numerous volunteers, assisted with financial management, and oversaw the office and information technology.
 She is excited to be focusing now on these and other administrative areas of work, where she feels God is particularly calling her at this time, and to share her gifts with the church in the broader diocesan context.

 Jess is a deacon in the Evangelical Lutheran Church in America.
 She has a Bachelor of Arts in Religion, with a Church Professions Certification, from Concordia College, and a Master of Arts in Children, Youth, and Family Ministry, from Luther Seminary.
-She lives in Fargo with her two dogs.
+She lives in Fargo with her husband and two dogs.

-The Rev. Kim Becker
+The Rev. Kim Fox

 Regional Coordinator for Episcopal Ministry in Northwestern North Dakota